 5 Dating Rules You Don’t Actually Have To Follow

-The dating game is a tricky one in 2018.
+The dating game is a tricky one.
 Between bombarding opinions on traditional vs. modern dating and media depictions of what good ol ’courting should look like, it can be difficult to navigate in today’s world.

 So because of that, we have laid it all out on the table.
 We have examined five popular dating guidelines that aren’t the most healthy and unpacked how they can rob your relationships.
 Here are our top 5 Dating Rules that you don’t actually have to follow: